dimonge/connectyo/index.md

 ---
 layout: home
 permalink: /
-title: "ConnectYo"
+title: "ConnectYo - Cheap experience"
-excerpt: "Cheap experience"
+excerpt: "Reinventing the way you connect with your community"
 ---
 #Reinventing the way you connect with your community.